kivy/buildozer/docs/source/specifications.rst

     garden_requirements = graph

   Please note that if it doesn't work, it might be because of the garden package itself.
-Refer to the author of the package if they already tested it on your target platform, not us.
+Refer to the author(s) of the package if they already tested it on your target platform, not us.

 - `presplash.filename`: String, loading screen of your application.